How To Start A Small Vegetable Garden From Scratch

 2. Windowsill Gardens

-Here is how to start a small vegetable garden from scratch, even if you have no outdoor space at all.
-Start a windowsill garden!
+Even if you have no outdoor space at all, start a windowsill garden!
 Herbs, lettuce, microgreens, and a few other frequently harvested vegetables can be grown indoors in spaces where there is enough sunlight.

 3. Raised Vegetable Garden